ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 ### Create a Data server connection

-Before you begin, **Go Back** to your Bluemix account. **Click on** your dashDB service from the service dashboard and go to your dashDB service credentials section that you created in the PreWork section.
+Before you bein, **Go Back** to your Bluemix account. **Click on** your dashDB service from the service dashboard and go to your dashDB service credentials section that you created in the PreWork section.

 <img src="./cmedia/ca-image-10.png" >